 Concurrent Closings: Selling & Buying a Home at the Same Time

 Getting ready to move and buy a new home?
 Congratulations!
-If you’re trying to navigate selling one home and buying another at the same time, you may be faced with doing a concurrent closing.
-We’ll walk you through the basics of what that means and how to do it.
+If you’re trying to navigate selling one home and buying another at the same time, you may face a concurrent closing.
+We’ll walk you through the basics of what that means and how to do it successfully.

-A double closing is similar to a concurrent closing but involves a middleman/investor who uses the proceeds from the second closing to fund the first closing.
-Both closings are done in escrow so the middleman/investor can buy and resell a property for profit without using any of his own cash.
+A double closing is similar to a concurrent closing but involves an intermediary or investor who uses the proceeds from the second closing to fund the first closing.
+Both closings are done in escrow so the middleman/investor can buy and resell a property for profit without using their own cash.

-This method is sometimes used for house flipping.
+Some people use this method for house flipping.
 However, some title and escrow companies will no longer do a double closing because of the possibility of loan fraud.

-“Simultaneous closing” is simply a generic term that is used interchangeably for both concurrent and double closings.
-It’s important to remember that neither type of closing has the two closing transactions happening at the exact same time.
+The term “Simultaneous closing” is a generic phrase used interchangeably for concurrent and double closings.
+Remember, neither type of closing has the two closing transactions happening simultaneously.

 - Ensuring both closings happen smoothly (especially the first)